mingzilla/specification/docs/draft/2025-03-26_bed-rock-proxy/bedrock-lambda-proxy.md

 6. Click "Review policy"
 7. Name the policy (e.g., `bedrock-invoke-policy`)
 8. Click "Create policy"

+#### B. Set Up Bearer Token Authentication

+The Lambda function is configured to use Bearer token authentication if an `AUTH_TOKEN` environment variable is set:

+1. Generate a Secure Token:
+   - Option 1: Use a secure token generator website like [passwordsgenerator.net](https://passwordsgenerator.net/)
+   - Option 2: Generate a token via command line:
+     ```bash
+     # On Linux/Mac
+     openssl rand -base64 32

+     # On Windows PowerShell
+     [Convert]::ToBase64String([Security.Cryptography.RandomNumberGenerator]::GetBytes(24))
+     ```

+2. Add the Token to Lambda Environment Variables:
+   - In the Lambda console, go to the "Configuration" tab
+   - Click on "Environment variables"
+   - Click "Edit"
+   - Add a key `AUTH_TOKEN` with your generated token as the value
+   - Click "Save"

+3. Your clients will now need to include this token in the Authorization header as a Bearer token

 ### 3. Configure Function URL or API Gateway